Glenis studied for a B.A (Hons) in English Literature after retirement. She was awarded a degree at the age of 67.

 Romanticism in Poetry

 The heyday of the romantic period in literature had drawn to a close by the mid nineteenth century, before Walter de la Mare was born (1873).
 Nevertheless, he is regarded by many as an exemplar of romanticism in the literary form.
-Nowadays, there is a tendency to associate 'romanticism' with love but in literary terms it is associated with the imagination and the way in which we perceive the world around us.
-Within these parameters, I would argue that Silver is a romantic poem.
-De la Mare has closely observed the transformative phenomenon of a silver moon on the natural world, the creatures that inhabit it, and on inanimate objects.
-Silver is an example of the extraordinary power, ascribed to him in the Encyclopaedia Britannica, to evoke the evanescent moments in life.
+Nowadays, there is a tendency to associate 'romanticism' with love but in literary terms, it is associated with the imagination and the way in which we perceive the world around us.
+Within these parameters, I would argue that 'Silver' is a romantic poem.
+De la Mare has closely observed the transformative phenomenon of a silver moon on the natural world, the creatures that inhabit it, and inanimate objects.
+'Silver' is an example of the extraordinary power, ascribed to him in the Encyclopaedia Britannica, to evoke the evanescent moments in life.